rankinT/engcmp610-visual/readme.md

 ## A Visual Argument
 This is a visual argument targeted at musicians to not give up on their passions.
 I personally had a phase where I let myself use the 'not enough time' excuse for not continuing to learn the guitar.
 Since I recently got back into it, I wanted to help convince others to not forget their passions as well.
 Shia LaBeouf had a very popular motivational meme back in the day and the message was adjacent to mine, so its context incorporated very nicely into my visual argument.

+With music being the inspiration for my message, I imagined this visual argument to be displayed as a non-serious and relatable album cover.

 <img src='visual-arg-full.png'>